 These two frames are taken from my first film: the first has no backlight and the second was shot with backlight (a daylight-balanced Kino Flo):

 The effect of backlight is clear: it increases contrast, reduces “muddiness” and enhances perceived sharpness.

-One more point of interest on the second shot: although the key light and backlight are both nominally daylight-balanced in this setup, the backlight clearly has a slightly lower color temperature than the key light — in other words, it is a bit bluer.
+One more point of interest on the second shot: although the key light and backlight are both nominally daylight-balanced in this setup, the backlight clearly has a slightly higher color temperature than the key light — in other words, it is a bit bluer.
 We could have compensated for this with a gel, but I’m glad we didn’t: the cold backlight gives the actor a clear edge and adds some real sparkle to the shot.